 The SCR is the primary basis used by the Company to measure and assess its risks.
-The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SCR cover ratio to a range of economic assumptions.
+The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SII cover ratio, determined according to SII Regulations, to a range of economic assumptions.

 For the Company, this includes consideration of impacts from changes in interest rates and changes in reinsurer ratings.
-The results of these analyses demonstrate that, after consideration of any management actions that may be required to restore surplus in extreme scenarios, the Company retains a SII surplus.
-This limited impact is primarily driven by the asset holdings, which are predominately Government Bonds and Collective Investment Undertakings with holdings in liquid funds and the extensive reinsurance arrangements in place.
+The results of these analyses demonstrate that, after consideration of any management actions that may be required, in extreme scenarios, the Company retains a SII surplus.
+This limited impact is primarily driven by the asset holdings, which are predominately UK Government Bonds and Collective Investment Undertakings with holdings in liquid funds and the extensive reinsurance arrangements in place.